 Joint Holdings:

-All co-holders must be linked to the demat account and sign the DRF, ensuring alignment with ownership records.
+All co-holders must be linked to the demat account and sign the DRF to ensure alignment with ownership records.

 Transmission Scenarios: